 OVERVIEW

-A self-built AI productivity tool that gained 37K+ views, validated a real freelancer pain point, and taught me to think like a product owner.
+A self-built productivity tool that taught me to think like a product owner, not just a designer.

 CLIENT/COMPANY